Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: CASE STUDIES

-\textbf{Object shape estimation using KAN:} In this experiment, a two-layer KAN with units [2,20,1] and 20 knots was trained on laser scans to learn the (Signed distance function) SDF profile of an object whose shape is being estimated.
-We took laser scan data from~\cite{howard2003robotics}.
-Fig.~\ref{fig:Laser-Scan} top left shows the training, test samples, and selected knots, while the top middle plot presents the predicted values at the test points, and the top right plot displays the prediction error.
-The red lines indicate the positions of knots in the input layer.
-The lower plots, from left to right, show the prediction error at the boundary with respect to angle $\theta$ of the laser scan, $x$, and $y$ respectively.
+\textbf{Object Shape Estimation:} To evaluate the generalization of \ac{DAREK} to real-world mapping problem, we consider the object shape estimation from a laser scan in 2D.
+We train a two-layer KAN with units [2,20,1] and 20 knots to learn the Signed Distance Function (SDF) profile of an object, using laser scan data from~\cite{howard2003robotics}.
+The goal is to estimate the object's shape from scan measurements.
+The top-left plot of Fig.~\ref{fig:Laser-Scan} shows the training and test samples with selected knot locations.
+The top-middle plot presents the model's predictions at test points, while the top-right plot depicts the corresponding prediction errors.
+Red lines indicate the positions of knots in the input layer.
+The bottom row of plots shows the prediction error near the object's boundary as a function of the laser scan angle $\theta$, and the Cartesian coordinates $x$ and $y$, respectively.